Cambridgeshire County Council election: Tories lose control

 Leader of Cambridgeshire County Council Mr Clarke lost his Fulbourn seat to John Williams of the Liberal Democrats, who polled 1,180 votes to Mr Clarke's 848.

-Mr Clarke said: "In public life you try and do your very best, but there are ups and downs."'Voice of people'
+Mr Clarke said: "In public life you try and do your very best, but there are ups and downs."

 Peter Reeve, leader of the UKIP group, said: "We are overjoyed but not surprised.
 People on the streets are saying they want UKIP in power.